bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 after the upgrade then consider rebooting them or forcing them to disconnect then reauthenticate to the Seagate Central NAS.

-If executing the "testparm -V" command on the Seagate Central shows an error message similar to
+If executing the "testparm" command or starting the samba service on the Seagate Central shows an error message similar to

-     testparm: error while loading shared libraries: libsamba-util.so.0: cannot open shared object file: No such file or directory
+     error while loading shared libraries: libsamba-util.so.0: cannot open shared object file: No such file or directory

 then it may be that the libraries have not been installed properly.
 Check to make sure that /usr/local/lib and /usr/local/lib/samba have